postmanlabs/labs-docs/src/pages/docs/api-governance/api-definition/openapi2.md

 You can use Postman to identify any potential security and formatting issues when defining your API.

-> **The format linting feature is in beta.** During the beta period, it may not be available to all Postman users and is subject to potential change.
+> **The format linting feature is in beta.** During the beta period, it may not be available to all Postman users and is subject to potential change.  <!-- TODO: add links -->

 <img alt="Security warnings for OpenAPI 2.0" src="https://assets.postman.com/postman-docs/security-warnings-openapi-2-v9.jpg"/>